Ye Olde Fantasy: Skills

 Skill Marks

 Characters mark their skills for a development roll anytime they fumble or critically succeed at the skill.
-They can also mark several skills that the referee believes the character used in interesting or crucial situations throughout the adventure – learning under fire, so to speak.
+They can also mark several skills that the referee believes the character used in interesting or crucial situations throughout the adventure – learning under fire.

 I have also utilized a method similar to Dungeon World, where we ask questions such as: